TTeuZ/TTeuZ/README.md

 ### Hi, My name is Paulo Mateus Luza Alves

-- 🔭 For now, I'm working as a IT Trainee at Exxonmobil
+- 🔭 I'm working as a IT Trainee at Exxonmobil
 - ⚡ I'm pretty interested in Data analysis and Data Science!

 ## ⚡ GitHub Stats